Vertex Cover Link Monitoring for IoT-Enabled Wireless Sensor Networks

 qaoa_config = QAOAConfig(num_layers=1)

-For the classical optimization part of the QAOA algorithm we define the classical optimization configuration through the OptimizerConfig
+For the classical optimization part of the QAOA algorithm, define the classical optimization configuration through the OptimizerConfig

 object where the maximum number of classical iterations (max_iteration